everrover/ascraeus-mons/hld/StockBrokerage_RobinHood/readme.md

 - Since we're sharding `BIDs` and `ASKs` by `userId`'s to avoid race-conditions(due to cancellations) we'll need to call all shards for fetching `BIDs` and `ASKs` for accomodating calls/notifications from SE.
   - To accomodate that in `mappings` table `userId` is added.
 So whenever we get a notification w.r.t. an `orderId` we'll route it to an appropriate shard.
   - This helps in managing internal trades as well(if legalities allow)
+- In practice web-sockets can cause an additional overhead in application mainetence and upgrades.
+How do we tackle it?
+  - Using UDP multi-cast/uni-cast or native TCP based REST calls
+  - Stateless all the way
+- Why can't we have a central notification service?
+  - Multi read-write overhead to different services.
+Complicates maintenence and design.

 p.s.
 Notifications can be called events, request, logs, whatever we'd like to say.